jameswquinn/preact-pixelperfect/PreactPixelPerfect vs lazysizes: A Comprehensive Comparison.md

 ### PreactPixelPerfect:
 - Simple API for Preact developers
 - Built-in features require less configuration
+- TypeScript support out of the box

 ### lazysizes:
 - Can be used with simple HTML attributes
 - More configuration options, but may require more setup for advanced features
+- TypeScript support via DefinitelyTyped

 ## Customization and Extensibility